OUR COUNSELLORS

 I am also offering couples therapy external to NWC, please ask for my private practice contact to engage in this.
 My life experience as a women a mother, a daughter, and a global citizen has led me to believe in our inherent capacity to know ourselves and what is best for us, and in our ability to foster meaningful relationships and develop self-awareness, self-compassion, care, and love.
 I am committed to providing a safe, supportive, and judgment-free space for you to pause, reflect, explore, and move forward, increasing resilience, self-acceptance, self-awareness, & self-love.

-In addition to counselling, I am also a mother and feel most restored when I spend time in nature, especially hiking or being near water.
-As my training continues, I’m interested in incorporating creative approaches, such as art, gentle movement, or animal assisted therapy.
+I’m also a mother and find restoration in nature, especially hiking or being near water.
+As I continue training, I’m interested in incorporating creative approaches such as art, gentle movement, and animal-assisted therapy.
+Above all, I aim to provide a space where you feel safe, heard, and supported.

 Jade Ferriére: Counselling Student

-Kia ora, I’m Jade.
-I am a student counsellor at Nelson Women’s Centre, currently completing my Bachelor of Counselling.
-For over two decades, I have supported women to reconnect with their bodies, voice, and resilience, and Nelson Women’s Centre feels like a meaningful space to share this mahi.
+Kia ora, I’m Jade, a student counsellor at Nelson Women’s Centre, completing my Bachelor of Counselling.
+For over two decades, I’ve supported women to reconnect with their bodies, voice, and resilience, and I feel honoured to share this mahi here.

-I understand how stress and past experiences can shape the nervous system and influence the way we relate to ourselves and others.
-In our work together, we gently explore what has brought you here, build awareness of what is happening in your body and relationships, and develop language to name your feelings and needs.
-My intention is to support you to move toward greater clarity, agency, and self-trust, at a pace that feels safe and manageable.
+I understand how stress and past experiences can shape the nervous system and influence how we relate to ourselves and others.
+Together, we gently explore what has brought you here, build awareness of your body and relationships, and find language for your feelings and needs.
+My intention is to support greater clarity, agency, and self-trust, at a pace that feels safe.

 Tuia Marama: Counselling Student